GiftySoftDev/GiftinTech/README.md

 ### 👋 Hello, World!
 I’m **Gifty** 🦋

 Hey there!
 Glad I caught your interest.😊 My name is Gifty, a frontend developer who loves bringing creative ideas to life on the web.
-I'm all about building seamless, user-friendly experiences that make a real impact.
-Currently, I'm exploring the world of ReactJS. and building an AI-powered portfolio.
-I'm also gearing up for full-stack development – it's an exciting journey, and I'm loving every bit of it!
+I'm all about building seamless, user-friendly experiences that drives business growth.
+Currently, I just built and shipped my first ReactJS project, an AI-powered portfolio.
+I'm also gearing up for full-stack development, NodeJS in line – it's an exciting journey, and I'm loving every bit of it!

+PS. _To better understand how computers process information and learn computational thinking, I'm taking the CS50 Introduction to Computer Science course by Harvard University_

 ---

 ### 🌟 About Me

 - 💡 I love building with **AI**
-- 🔭 Currently exploring **ReactJS** and **AI/LLMs Integration** to projects and code.
+- 🔭 Currently exploring **ReactJS** and **AI/LLMs Integration and models** to projects and code.
 - I'm also a student of **Backend Development** at alx_africa and I'm taking the CS50 Cybersecurity course offered by Harvard University.
 - 🛠 I'm Keen on all things **Full-stack Development**
 - 🤝 Always open to collaborating on team projects